ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 To see further details about the container (such as the available versions/tags), see the [relevant dockerhub page](https://registry.hub.docker.com/u/pancancer/pancancer_launcher/).

-#### Setting up your pem keys.
+#### Setting up your SSH pem keys.

 The pancancer_launcher can start up new VMs on AWS.
-To do this, it needs access to the pem key that you want to use for this purpose.
+To do this, it needs access to the SSH pem key that you want to use for this purpose.
 Please make sure that you have copied your pem key to the host machine, and placed it in `~/.ssh`.

 ## Starting the container